-Here are three key ways that UX is crucial to product-led growth.
+Here are three key ways UX is crucial to product-led growth.

 Business leaders are often focused (for good reason) on conversion rates.
 They want users who try the product to buy the product.
-The key to improving conversion rates is providing a personalized onboarding experience.
-What do you need to build a personalized onboarding experience?
-A solid understanding of your users as people with specific needs.
+The key to improving conversion rates is providing a personalized onboarding experience, and that requires a solid understanding of your users as people with specific needs.

 The good news?
 This isn't as difficult to pull off as it once was.
 There are many marketing and onboarding products and tools available that automate how you collect and manage data.
 The bad news is that your competitors also have access to these tools.